sungonce/sungonce.github.io.old/_pages/about.md

     </p>
 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
+honors: true # includes a list of honors items
 social: true  # includes social icons at the bottom of the page

 ---

 <p>Ph.
 D. Candidate, <a href='https://www.yonsei.ac.kr/en_sc/index.jsp'>Yonsei University</a>.</p>